uendriss/easychair-scripts/README.md

 All scripts have been tested with Python 3.12.1 on a Mac.

-For more ambitious development projects to build tools for conference management, you might instead want to take the [EasyChair-Extra](https://github.com/COMSOC-Community/easychair-extra) package developed by Simon Rey as a starting point.
+For more ambitious development projects to build tools for conference management, you might instead want to start from the [EasyChair-Extra](https://github.com/COMSOC-Community/easychair-extra) package developed by Simon Rey.

 ## Various Listings